 Friday, November 28, 2003

-Local organizations receive $100,000 in charitable
+Local organizations receive $100,000 in charitable gifts from the

 Oregon Community Foundation

 It’s not just a stomach full of turkey that’s making some local nonprofit board members thankful.

 Eight organizations in Clatsop County recently learned that they were the recipients of more than $100,000 in charitable gifts from the Oregon Community Foundation.

 “We’re thrilled!” said Cathy Peterson, Astoria Children’s Museum board member.

 The museum received $7,500 to expand the Tot Time program, a daily program of crafts, singing, reading and projects that promotes early learning in children under six.